-At Power Engineering Laboratory (PEng Lab), we seek to advance the situational awareness and operational flexibility in both today’s and future energy systems.
-Our mission is to pursue speculative ideas inspired by the dynamical behaviors observed in the unbounded nature of power system operations.
-Our research contributes to real-time identification of critical network information through manipulating the time-series data collected from advanced sensors such as Phasor Measurement Unit (PMU) and smart meter.
-Corrective actions, based on control theory and behavioral science, can then be developed and applied to maintain the grid resilience.
+At Power Engineering Laboratory (PEng Lab), we seek to advance the situational awareness and network security in both today’s and future energy systems.
+We pursue speculative ideas inspired by the dynamical behaviours observed in the unbounded nature of power system operations.
+Our research contributes to real-time identification of critical network information through manipulating the time-series data collected from advanced sensors such as Phasor Measurement Units and Smart Meters.
+Corrective actions, based on control theory and behavioural science, can then be developed and applied to maintain the grid resilience.
 Our mission is to close the loop between the society and the power grid, i.e., the society-in-the-loop.

 Group gathering, 30 August 2019

 Microgrids are the future building blocks of electrical power grids.
-Due to the close geographical proximity between microgrids, the cross-coupling of active power and reactive power as well as the electromagnetic dynamics in power lines can destabilize their interconnections.
+Due to the close geographical proximity between microgrids, the cross-coupling of active power and reactive power as well as the electromagnetic dynamics in power lines can destabilise their interconnections.
 We are deriving novel control theories that ensure reliable power sharing among networked microgrids and connected devices for any topological configurations.
 The goal is to allow renewable distributed energy resources to be connected to the utility in a plug-and-play manner without comprising on the system reliability.